HVAC Schools in Minnesota – Degrees & Certifications

 • Expected Time to Completion: 24 months

-Minneapolis Community & Technical College
+Minneapolis College

-The HVAC/R diploma includes coursework that emphasizes residential HVAC systems.
+The HVAC-R diploma includes coursework that emphasizes residential HVAC systems.
 Students learn about troubleshooting and diagnosing problems and about installing, servicing, and repairing systems.
-This program builds on the certificate involving additional coursework in heat pumps, indoor air quality, gas-fired furnaces, oil-fired furnaces, central air conditioners, and residential boilers.
+This program builds on the certificate involving additional coursework in heat pumps; indoor air quality; gas-fired furnaces; oil-fired furnaces; central air conditioners; and residential boilers.

-The AAS program adds training in commercial refrigeration, supermarket refrigeration, commercial air conditioners, and commercial ice machines.
+The AAS program adds training in commercial refrigeration; supermarket refrigeration; commercial air conditioners; and commercial ice machines.
 Among other courses, students also learn about advanced electrical controls, air-cleaning devices, air measurement and testing equipment and tools, and thermal solar energy.

-Graduates can take up roles such as indoor air quality specialist, HVAC service technician, HVAC/R building maintenance specialist, and commercial refrigeration service technician.
+Graduates can take up roles such as indoor air quality specialist, HVAC service technician, HVAC-R building maintenance specialist, and commercial refrigeration service technician.

 • Location: Minneapolis, MN

-• Accreditation: Higher Learning Commission, HVAC Excellence
+• Accreditation: Higher Learning Commission (HLC); HVAC Excellence

 • Expected Time to Completion: Diploma (18 months); degree (24 months)